AnneTrue/libConglomerate/README.md

   * Recapture Key: Recommended L. For retrieving captured standards before pets maul you.
 Use with the recapture default module.
   * Power Repair/Remove Key: Recommended J. For cutting/restoring power to a tile.

-* Remove Gem Colour
-  * Requires spellcraft, only applies to a faction's safe and not your footlocker or inventory.
-  * Removes the colour of the gem entirely, places all the gems in the same place (Spellgem -) and sorts them alphabetically by name and charges left.

 * Inventory Tweaks
   * Does nothing unless options are selected.
 Improves the inventory pane to be less cluttered.
   * Fast Charge/Reload places items that can be reloaded (bullhorns, guns, bows, spellgems, etc.) at the top of the inventory pane.